Spatial-Information-QLD/icsm-website-updates/addressing.md

 * data validators
 * extended examples

-### 3. Address Creation & Maintenance Standard
+### 4. Address Creation & Maintenance Procedures

 <img src="images/address-cm-screenshot.png" style="width:20%; float:right;" />

-This standard, which is in early draft as of March 2025, is intended to be a replacement for [AS/NZS 4819:2011 Rural and urban addressing](https://www.icsm.gov.au/what-we-do/addressing/standards-rural-and-urban-addressing-as4819).
+This publication, which is in early draft as of March 2025, is intended to be a partial replacement for the procedures component of [AS/NZS 4819:2011 Rural and urban addressing](https://www.icsm.gov.au/what-we-do/addressing/standards-rural-and-urban-addressing-as4819).

 The need for a replacement has been the publication of the Strategy and the Model which require published guidance in areas not tackled by AS4189 and the incorporation of model use in address data generation and exchange.
 This new standard will also depend on and reference the developing [_Geographical Names Creation & Maintenance Standard_ (proposed)](https://linked.data.gov.au/def/gn-cm), for instance with respect to guidance on how addresses can incorporate geographical names.